KirHash/Learning-BlockChain/README.md

 ## Contents
 1. Introduction
 2. Working of Blockchain and related terminologies
+3. Ethereum introduction
-3. Datatypes
+4. Datatypes
-4. Functions
+5. Functions
-5. Structs and Arrays
+6. Structs and Arrays
-6. Mappings
+7. Mappings
-7. Import and Inheritance
+8. Import and Inheritance